Butterfly Meaning and Symbolism – Discover Their Beautiful and Simple Magic

 As you can see below, the connection between the butterfly and the human soul is powerful.

 Note – While researching butterfly mythology and folklore examples throughout history, I could not verify these as 100% accurate.
-Every website or article I read used this article from Baylor University and its resources as a source of information.
+Every website or article I read used an article from Baylor University and its resources as a source of information.
+(The article has now been deleted)

 Take folklore information with a grain of salt (unless they have a reliable source) and keep this in mind when reading other articles.

-- In Mayan and Aztec legend, a butterfly symbolizes the god of fire Xiuhtecuhtli.
+- In Mayan and Aztec legends, a butterfly symbolizes the god of fire, Xiuhtecuhtli.
 The Aztecs believed butterflies were delivered to them from the spirit realm by their ancestors and family members who had passed away.

 - According to Irish legend, the butterfly is associated with the soul and has the capacity to travel to the Otherworld.
 It’s also a sign of rebirth and metamorphosis.